A Family Run Business

 Matthew Means, President

 Matthew Means is an extremely passionate artist, visionary and businessman.
 He has grown Anaheim Rod and Custom from a single stall shop that he rented from his friend Doyle in Fullerton California in 1998 to what it is today.
 After a couple years at Doyle's, Matt rented a small shop of his own in Anaheim, California.
 With this first shop, Matt began establishing his place in the Southern California car culture and building his legacy.
 Most of the first projects were simple repairs or small restorations.
 After the first eight years of owning his own business, Matt decided to work for some other shops for a few years.
 It was during this time that Matt met and became friends with the well known painter, Tom Prewitt.
 Driven by creativity and a love for anything automotive, Tom and Matt worked together for the next six years by opening Department of Customz, in Anaheim CA. Determined and hard working, even during the difficult economy, they prospered.
 Together they grew the Department of Customz to two full-size shops.
 Here they compiled many high-quality and award winning projects, like the Platinum Bomb and Nelly's Ford Flex featured at the 2011 SEMA Show.
 At the pinnacle of their growth together they completed a restoration of Tucker # 41, now considered the nicest in the world!
-Wanting to continue to build his own brand and style, Matt decided to branch out on his own again in 2014, opening Anaheim Rod and Custom with his wife (Becky Sue Means) and son (Atom Ford Means) by his side.
+Wanting to continue to build his own brand and style, Matt decided to branch out on his own again in 2014, opening Anaheim Rod and Custom with his wife (Becky Sue Means), son (Atom Ford Means), and daughter (Presley Mae Means) by his side.

 Becky Sue Means, Vice President